Social Security Name Change In 3 Easy Steps

 Does your Social Security number change when you change your name?

 No, your Social Security number does not change when you change your name.
 Most people will keep the same Social Security number for their entire life.
 The Social Security Administration will not typically issue a new Social Security number once you have been assigned one.
-However, in severe cases of ID theft, you might be able to get a new SSN.
-If the theft is so bad that your credit record cannot be repaired, SSA will issue you a new SSN.
-However, this is limited to the most severe cases.

 What are the benefits of changing your name with Social Security?

-It is important that you keep your Social Security record up-to-date.
-After a legal name change, this means notifying Social Security of your new name.
-Failure to do so could have an effect on your earnings record or benefit payments.
-You also need to make sure your Social Security card reflects your new name.
+You must also ensure your Social Security card reflects your new name.
 If you need your card for identification purposes, a card with your old name might not suffice.
-This could put you in a bad situation if you need the card right away.
-Remember that Social Security cards do not expire, so they are good for life.
+This could put you in a bad situation if you need the card immediately.
+Remember that Social Security cards do not expire and are valid for life.
 However, they should be kept up-to-date with your current identifying information.